MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/certificate-rotation-on-prem.md

                                     },
     ```

-3. Edit new and old thumbprint values.
+3. Edit the new and old thumbprint values.

-4. Change clusterConfigurationVersion in the top to new version, example 2.0.0.
+4. Change clusterConfigurationVersion to the new version, for example 2.0.0.

     ```
     {